tanmaypanat/osmo_api/README.md

 - docker compose up -d or docker-compose up -d  // depending on docker version
 - docker ps // confirms container is up and running

-- server will run on localhost:8080, make sure no other process has that.
+- server will run on localhost:8080, make sure no other process is using that.

 ## Testing instructions
 - in the activated python env run this command to start server